-ii) Comprising mainly payments made by the Bank under protest for S/ 230,094 thousand relating to the Temporary Tax on Net Assets (ITAN) for fiscal years 2005 and 2006; additionally, it includes S/ 25,760 thousand for the Income Tax for fiscal 2013.
-These payments are being challenged by the Bank in courts, considering them to be undue, and that they should be offset against income tax and other tax credits.

-Bank Management and its legal advisors consider that these amounts will be returned to the Bank upon obtaining a Resolution in its favor.

-iii) At December 31, 2022, the Bank reported payments made under protest of S/25,760 thousand for the income tax audit of fiscal 2013.
-On December 29, the Bank was notified with SUNAT's Resolution (RI) No. 012-180 - 0033095, which declared the refund request to be admissible and SUNAT proceeded to refund S/40,979 thousand for the amount paid under protest plus interest of S/15,220 thousand.
-As of 31, 2023 the Scotiabank Group recognized that interest balance within of Other income and expenses in the consolidated statement of profit or loss.
+- ii) Comprising mainly payments made by the Bank under protest for S/ 230,094 thousand relating to the Temporary Tax on Net Assets (ITAN) for fiscal years 2005 and 2006.
+These payments are being challenged by the Bank in courts, considering them to be undue, and that they should be offset against income tax and other tax credits. - Bank Management and its legal advisors consider that these amounts will be returned to the Bank upon obtaining a Resolution in its favor. - iii) At of December 31, 2022, the Bank reported payments made under protest of S/25,760 thousand for the income tax audit of fiscal 2013.
+On December 29, the Bank was notified with SUNAT's Resolution (RI) No. 012-180 0033095, which declared the refund request to be admissible and SUNAT proceeded to refund S/40,979 thousand for the amount paid under protest plus interest of S/15,220 thousand.

-At December 31, 2022, Financiera reported payments under protest of S/ 21,072 on 2010 and 2011 income tax proceedings.
-In 2023 was notified with resolutions by SUNAT corresponding to tax refunds totaling S/ 35,754 thousand (Taxes of S/ 17,411 thousand and Interest for S/ 18,342 thousand).
-As of 31, 2023 the Scotiabank Group has recognized such interest under the caption Other income and expenses in the consolidated statement of profit or loss.
+At December 31, 2022, Financiera reported payments under protest of S/21,072 on 2010 and 2011 income tax proceedings.
+In 2023 it was notified with resolutions by SUNAT corresponding to tax refunds of totaling S/35,754 thousand (Taxes of S/17,411 thousand and Interest for S/18,342 thousand).

+This accrued interest earned was recorded in profit or loss Other income.